opensearch-project/documentation-website/_search-plugins/ubi/index.md

 UBI includes the following elements:
 * A machine-readable [schema](https://github.com/o19s/ubi) that faciliates interoperablity of the UBI specification.
 * An OpenSearch [plugin](https://github.com/opensearch-project/user-behavior-insights) that facilitates the storage of client-side events and queries.
-* A client-side JavaScript [ example ]({{site.url}}{{site.baseurl}}/search-plugins/ubi/data-structures/) reference implementation that shows how to capture events and send those events to the OpenSearch UBI plugin.
+* A client-side JavaScript [example reference implementation]({{site.url}}{{site.baseurl}}/search-plugins/ubi/data-structures/) that shows how to capture events and send those events to the OpenSearch UBI plugin.

 <!-- vale off -->
-UBI documentation is organized in the following categories.
+The UBI documentation is organized in the following categories.

 | Explanation and Reference | Description |
 | :--------- | :------- |